 "I said, 'OK, let's gamble, I'm all in,'" Kassouf said.
 "He snap-called, he's got aces, and the remainder is history."

 The snap-call from Benger was another ferocious moment in an effort to be fully entertained when the episode airs on ESPN within the coming months.
-Benger jumped from his chair, slamming down the A-Spades A-Clubs at the table, and storming across the feature table stage in enraged excitement.
+Benger jumped from his chair, slamming down the at the table, and storming across the feature table stage in enraged excitement.

 "Whatever happens, my life is sweet"!
 Benger yelled out, pacing backward and forward before settling within the arms of these on his rail.